volzook/doc.zk-evm.fork/README.md

 If that process is too involved for you, you can always open a thread on the [Community forum](https://community.linea.build/), or a ticket on the [Support page](https://support.linea.build/hc/en-us).

 If you **are** familiar with making a pull request, we **highly recommend that you run a version of these docs locally, and preview your changes locally, before submitting them**.
-In fact, it's part of the PR process.
+In fact, it's part of the PR process in the world.

 ## Running locally